 Freehold Art Gallery has reopened.
 Our current art show featuring Freehold artist, Mary Caruso-Albert has been extended through July 19.
 Mary Caruso-Albert is one of Freehold’s most notable artists.

 “Mary’s iconic work tells the story of today’s Freehold, and we are thrilled to be hosting this exhibit,” curator Jill Barba said.
-An opening gala is set for February 29 from 4-6 and the public is invited.

 “Freehold’s architecture, and history has always intrigued me,” Ms. Caruso-Albert explained.
 “When I started working in watercolor, it was a simple decision to paint the interesting buildings in Freehold.”

 Caruso-Albert is best known for her watercolors of New Jersey’s historical sights, landscapes, the Jersey Shore and of course, Freehold.
 Prints and notecards will be available for purchase at the gallery.

 “My favorite work is commissioned paintings that I call ‘Memories.’

 These paintings of homes, children, and vacation spots bring joy, a lasting joy, to the people who want them created.”
 Mary said.